 Each of these notes is called a degree.
 Each degree has its own name, but is often referred to by a Roman numeral:

-For example, seven different scales can be built with the seven natural notes, as in the following examples:
+For example, seven different scales can be built using the seven natural notes.
+Two examples:

 A scale can be built starting from any note using accidentals to maintain the order of whole and half steps.
 For example, to build a major scale from the note D, F and C must be changed: